preetisawant/cloud-foundry/updating-scaling.md

 Updating the CFEE version of your CFEE instance is a two-step process.
 First, update the control plane that hosts the CFEE componentry.
 Then, update the cells that host your applications.

-The following rules and constraints apply:
+The following rules and constraints apply when updating a CFEE to a new version:
 * The control plane must be updated first.
 Once the control plane has been updated the cells can be updated.
 * Application cells can be updated only to the version of the control plane.
 That is, control plane cells can be at a higher CFEE version level than application cells, but not viceversa.